yuktathadi/bankbot/README.md

 -app.py

-In order to run the codes,

-Run the train.py script to start training the model.
-A file called chatbot_model.h5 will be created.
-The model that the Flask REST API will use to provide responses without requiring retraining is contained in this file.
-After executing train.py, run app.py to start and initialize the chatbot.
-You can add more terms and vocabulary to the bot's understanding by editing the intents.json file, adding your own customized words, and then retraining the model.
+Run the "training.py" script to start the model's training process.
+The result of this is a file called "chatbot_modell.h5," which functions as a model so that the Flask REST API can respond to requests without requiring retraining.
+Start and initialize the bankbot by launching "mainappl.py" after "training.py" has been executed.
+You can improve the bot's understanding by making changes to the "intentsfile.json" file, adding new patterns and phrases, and then retraining the model.